"What if . . . ?"

 This is such a grand question to ask.
-It is a perfect message to print out and put on your bathroom mirror or your office wall, or anywhere to remind us that we life in a world of possibilities, and that we probably have more power to direct them to our liking than we imagine we do.
+It is a perfect message to print out and put on your bathroom mirror or your office wall, or anywhere to remind us that we live in a world of possibilities and that we probably have more power to direct them to our liking than we imagine we do.

 Lately, I've been playing with inspiration.
 I've been reading Wayne Dyer's book, Living An Inspired Life.
 More than anything, the book is about connecting with God, our Source, but not from the idea that God is something outside of us, but something that is within us all.
 As we align with or connect with that Source Energy, the All-Knowing, we have access to a more joyous life.
 As well, as we ignore that connection, doubt its existence, we are completely on our own.

 Yesterday, I was sitting in the bathroom, and suddenly, I realized that I have the power to move mountains.
 I began laughing.
 Not laughing at the idea, but laughing with the joy of that realization.
 I began thinking that if I have the power to do this, I have the power to do anything, and many of the things on my list are so small in comparison with that!

 In Matthew 17:20, after the disciples were wanting to know why Jesus could chase the demons out of a boy, but they could not, "Jesus said unto them, because of your unbelief: for verily I say unto you, if ye have faith as a grain of mustard seed, ye shall say unto this mountain, remove hence to yonder place, and it shall remove, and nothing shall be impossible unto you."
 I like the King James version I wrote here because it uses the word unbelief, rather than, littleness of faith.
 I think that says it more clearly, or at least, it feels more clear to me.